 The day dawned bright and warm, after the excesses of the night before I unpacked my new sun lounger and had breakfast (part 1) out on the decking!
 Continue reading If Carlsberg Did Days in the Garden….
 Sun 8th June

 A glorious morning, although we knew heavy rain was on it’s way so a brief bit of pottering this morning led us to find that some old tomato plants we’d given up on were started to bear fruit so tomorrow when the weather’s better we’ll try & mend our upside down tomato grower and see how we get on (less earth this time so hopefully it’ll not fall down).

 Also discovered that last night’s epic pre-bedtime puppy/cat chase resulted in a smashed pot!
 Continue reading Another Day Another Garden Centre – Sat 7th June

 Such a gorgeous day & after last night’s ‘networking’ (ahem!)
 I took the executive decision to finish up early and potter about in the garden!

 …quite literally – what a vile day – definitely not conducive to doing anything in the garden!

-I did however make a nice list of gardening jobs for the weekend (take note C & S who are coming visiting – plenty to do :o) Continue reading Nothing to see here…(but a great to-do list for the weekend!)
+I did however make a nice list of gardening jobs for the weekend (take note C & C who are coming visiting this weekend – plenty to do :o) Continue reading Nothing to see here…(but a great to-do list for the weekend!)
 Weds 4th June

 I saw a fascinating article on mashable about veggies you can re-grow from scraps and it said that